Do you use free reading apps or a dedicated ebook reading device?

 If you are a member of a library, this app might be for you.

-It has over 2 million eBooks, audiobooks, and videos and is linked to 30,000 public libraries in over 40 countries.
+OneDrive has over 2 million eBooks, audiobooks, and videos.
+It is also linked to 30,000 public libraries in over 40 countries.

 Freda is ad-supported, but the ads only show on the bookshelf, so it is not too intrusive.

 If you are looking to read the latest New York Times bestseller, this is not the app for you.
-But it is a good all-round free reading app.
+But it is a good free reading app all the same.

 Available for Android and PC – Free